Realtime Collaboration on 3D in the Browser

 2. Basic operations such as rotate, pan, zoom and auto-rotate

-3. Save and showcase models in specific views in the stage, which the Sunglass player can present
+The user could also save and showcase models in specific views in the stage, which the Sunglass player can present

 Some press coverage for Sunglass: